CryptoServices/cryptoservices.github.io/_posts/2019-05-17-bitcoin-length-weight-confusion.md

 The Bitcoin whitepaper[^nak] briefly outlines a framework for evaluating the probability of an attacker mining a longer chain than the "honest" chain, using a binomial random walk.
-However, this model fails to take into account certain mechanics of the Proof-of-Work difficulty adjustment algorithm.
-We'll show two attacks that both produce longer valid chains than the majority hashrate chain, without achieving 51% hash rate.
+However, this model fails to consider certain mechanics of the Proof-of-Work difficulty adjustment algorithm.
+We'll show two attacks that both produce longer valid chains than the majority hashrate chain, without requiring 51% of the network hash rate.

 ### Briefly: Difficulty Adjustment Algorithm